Pandiculation: Simple Movements Can Reduce Muscle Tension

 What if we were to extend the use of pandiculation to create relaxation and reduce muscle tension beyond just when we wake up?
 This idea is being explored by many somatic movement specialists.
 Voluntarily contracting a muscle or group of muscles and bringing your awareness to the contraction can reset habitual contraction and tension patterns.
 This can potentially release chronic tension in the body by changing the relationship between our muscular and nervous systems.

 We adapt to the demands of life on our body by compensating in certain ways and those patterns influence our posture and levels of tension.
-Rounding your back to sit a computer all day can cause chronic tension in your upper back where the muscles have to apply the brakes to prevent your body weight from pitching forward.
+Rounding your back to sit at a computer all day can cause chronic tension in your upper back where the muscles have to apply the brakes to prevent your body weight from pitching forward.
 Conscious pandiculation can provide new input into our movement system, helping us to release from our habitual patterns that cause misalignment and release tension along the way.
 This can potentially alleviate stiffness in the body and teach us to move in ways that prevent tension and pain from recurring.

 Our bodies are imprinted with incredible wisdom.
 Conscious movement, even small subtle movements, can create large shifts in our experience with our bodies.
 We can learn to update our movement systems through mindful movement rather than running ‘old software’ that might not be compatible with the ever-adapting demands we place on our bodies.